 If you have been on a Flat Rate Scheme (FRS) for more than 12 months and have been deemed as a ‘limited cost trader’, then you will need to apply for a Flat Rate Scheme (FRS) of 16.5%.
 Dhikr Accountants will automatically inflate your Flat Rate Scheme (FRS) to 16.5%.

 An alternative to being on the Flat Rate Scheme (FRS) is to move to standard reporting; this means that you will be able to offset VAT on your purchases against the VAT on your invoice to your client.
 Transitioning to standard VAT reporting may be more tax beneficial for contractors that have incurred a considerable amount of vatable expenses.
-Whether or not you should transition to standard VAT reporting is dependent on your circumstances, and you should get in touch to discuss this with our friendly team of accountants.
+Whether or not you should transition to standard VAT reporting is dependent on your circumstances, and you should get in touch to discuss this with Imran via email or phone.

 We bring together the technical expertise of a large firm with the feel of a smaller organisation that really cares about your business.